 There are no specific issues or salient points identified for this question regarding social benefits.

-Regarding social welfare, as referred to above in Section 4 I, only certain sections of Social Welfare Act apply to displaced persons from Ukraine.
-They do not have the right to all general social benefits.
+Regarding social welfare, as referred to above in Section 4 I, only certain sections of the Social Welfare Act apply to displaced persons from Ukraine.